 - Request Information

 Please fill out our interest form here to receive more information on graduate study at Rice.
 For additional information, reach out to your program(s) of interest.
 A list of schools and programs can be found here.

 Graduate application deadlines vary by program.
 For fall admission, most program deadlines occur in the preceding December or January.
 Please consult with your program of interest for specific deadlines.
 Some programs accept applications for the spring term, most of these deadlines occur in November.
 Please visit program websites for specific spring deadlines.

-When severe circumstances arise, such as the one we all find ourselves in now, it may be difficult to complete an application to graduate school by the deadline.
+We hope you are safe and well.
+When severe circumstances arise, it may be difficult to complete an application to graduate school by the deadline.
 We offer some flexibility to prospective graduate students affected by extreme conditions such as: the COVID-19 pandemic, natural disasters (e.g. wildfires, hurricanes, earthquakes, floods); political unrest or armed conflict; sweeping network or power outages.
 If you are facing a situation of this nature, we understand this is a stressful time for you.
 We hope you are able to address your immediate needs and those of your family, friends and colleagues.

 Due to the Coronavirus, TOEFL and GRE test administrations has been delayed in some or all locations.
 Updates on TOEFL can be found here, GRE here.
 We are actively monitoring this rapidly evolving situation and Rice has taken rapid action to protect the health and safety of our campus community.
 We want our admitted applicants to know that we will make every effort to facilitate your successful arrival in the United States.
 For additional questions, email email@example.com.